ki225/picoCTF/Cryptography/Tapping.md

-We type the sentence "nc jupiter.challenges.picoctf.org 48247" in the console.
+We type the sentence "nc jupiter.challenges.picoctf.org 48247" in the terminal.

 The return is below:
 ```